danhbuidcn/simple_bank/README.md

   - **feat: load config from file & environment variables with viper**
     - [viper](https://github.com/spf13/viper)
     - Load config from `util/config.go` by viper
-  - **feat: mock DB for testing HTTP API in Go and achieve 100% coverage**
+  - **feat: mock DB for testing HTTP API in Go and achieve 100% coverage** (use [gomock](https://github.com/golang/mock))
+    - Isolate tests data to avoid conflicts
+    - Reduce a lot of time talking to the database
+    - Easy setup edge cases: unexpected errors
+    - Command: `make mock`

 ### Section 3: Deploying the application to production [Docker + Kubernetes + AWS]